 Thanks to islanders’ generosity, fundraising campaigns such as ‘Buy-a-Brick’ and a substantial gift from a Guernsey-based charitable trust set up by Jim Wilkinson and his late wife Peggy, the charity was able to realise its ambitious goal to pass its total of £150,000 two years earlier than planned.

 The appeal was further boosted when a second property was gifted to the charity, a two-bedroomed apartment, located within the same complex.

 Local businesses including Creaseys, Beds1st and Whites & Company, amongst many many others helped with furnishing, transportation to kit out the apartments.

 The PPBF always had a dream to be able to offer a property close to the Princess Anne Hospital in Southampton - a hospital where many local babies and children have to go when requiring off island treatment.

 Isaac's Pad was named after a premature baby boy who spent 29 days in Southampton Hospital.
 His parents had been staying in a hotel and realised how extremely difficult it was to be a bus ride journey from your baby, which felt like a million miles away.
 We're forever grateful to the family who went on to fundraise for the PPBF to help purchase a flat right next door to the hospital, which we call Isaac's Pad.

-We were able to offer in our first accomodation in 2010.
+We were able to offer in our first accommodation in 2010.
 A fully furnished, 2 bedroom apartment within touching distance of the hospital.
 The flat also allows grandparents and siblings to stay, giving parents invaluable support from their own families.

-days Issac’s Pad, our first apartment, has been occupied since launch
+days Issac’s Pad, our first apartment has been occupied since launch

 days Aggie’s Burrow, our second apartment has been occupied since launch